near/NEPs/text/0000-network-spec.md

 **Recalculation Policy**

 After new edge update routing table recalculation is scheduled.
 This prevents high CPU loads from computing shortest path all the time, and allows processing of batch of updates in a single run.
-The variable `ROUTING_TABLE_CALC_IDLE_TIME` denotes how much time we spent before recalculating the routing table from scratch.
 This period should not be too large, since in the middle time the routing table is out of sync.
+Right now the scheduled time is the minimum between 1 second and a number proportional to the number of known peers.

 ### Routing back